-Applicants may withdraw their application at any time; however, the application fee is nonrefundable.
+Applicants may withdraw their application at any time; however, the application fee is non-refundable.
 An applicant who withdraws its application shall be liable for the costs of services provided up to the time of withdrawal.
-An applicant who voluntarily withdraws an application prior to the issuance of a notice of noncompliance will not be issued a notice of noncompliance.
-An applicant who withdraws an application prior to the issuance of a notice of certification denial will not be issued a notice of certification denial.
+An applicant who voluntarily withdraws an application prior to the issuance of a notice of noncompliance will not be issued a notice of certification denial will not be issued a notice of certification denial.